BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 You can use the `onBindHeaderView` and `onBindFooterView` methods to add a header `View` and a footer `View`.

-These are two special item layouts, they will not be calculated into the bound data and are passed through the subscript `position` of method callbacks such as `onBindViews` is not affected.
+These are two special item layouts, they will not be calculated into the bound data and are passed through the subscript `position` of method callbacks such as `onBindItemView` is not affected.

 ::: warning